AreebaAdeenMalik/Deep-Learning-Based-Framework-for-Visually-Impaired-Individuals/datasets/dataset_sources.md

 https://cocodataset.org

 Description:
-The object detection component utilizes YOLOv12 weights originally trained on the COCO dataset.
+The object detection and depth estimation component utilizes YOLOv12 weights originally trained on the COCO dataset.

 The COCO dataset contains: